 Emilia, who understands Iago far better than the gullible male characters have so far, demonstrates her loyalty to Desdemona by risking her own safety and defying the murderer of her former mistress, despite his obvious willingness to do violence.

-Montano, Graziano, and Iago enter.
-Othello admits once more, this time to Graziano, Desdemona's uncle, that he smothered Desdemona.
-Graziano is shocked, and says that it is a good thing that Brabantio died from grief at Desdemona's marriage so that he did not live to see this.
+Montano, Gratiano, and Iago enter.
+Othello admits once more, this time to Gratiano, Desdemona's uncle, that he smothered Desdemona.
+Gratiano is shocked, and says that it is a good thing that Brabantio died from grief at Desdemona's marriage so that he did not live to see this.

 Iago tries to control Emilia, commanding her as his wife to be silent.
 But she shows her independence and loyalty to both Desdemona and to the truth.
 Othello, meanwhile, his crime staring him in the face, now can only preserve his honor by insisting that Iago's version must be the truth.